Camera Line Inspection: What’s Wrong With Your Sewer Line

-Once the inspection is complete and the source of the problem is discovered, we then proceed to clean, clear, or replace the sewer line completely based on the homeowner’s discretion.
+Once the inspection is complete, and the source of the problem is discovered, we then proceed to clean, clear, or replace the sewer line.
+This is all done at the homeowner’s discretion.
 Each sewer line problem can vary, but the most commonly found problems include: